 As a new dog owner awaiting your freshly adopted pet, you have a lot to prepare for.
 First, you’ll need to ensure that your house is prepared for a new pet.
 This means that it’s clean and there’s nothing that could be easily destroyed by your new pet.
 Also, you can’t have anything that’s an obvious hazard to your new pet’s health.
 Plus, you’ll have to provide a fenced-in yard or kennel to show that your home is suitable for a pet to live in.
 Remember, the shelter you’re adopting from will likely make a house visit to ensure your home is ready for a new pet.

-Before your new pet comes, do some research on how to train it.
+Before your new pet comes, do some research on how to train them.
 You don’t want to be flying blind when your new companion arrives.
 Instead, have a game plan.
 Know how you’re going to handle everything before your pet is home.

 Adopting a dog can be one of the greatest times in your life.
 The bond you form with your new canine companion will last forever, and it’s one of the most special relationships you ever form.
 However, the adoption process can be lengthy, difficult, and stressful.
-But if you protect yourself from the beginning with a proper adoption contract, you’ll have a lot less to worry about, knowing that both you and your new buddy are well protected.
+But if you protect yourself from the beginning with a proper adoption contract, you’ll have a lot less to worry about knowing that both you and your new buddy are well protected.

 Make sure you go over any adoption contract with a fine-toothed comb before you sign.
 Be certain that you understand the contract’s stipulations and can follow everything laid out by the agreement.
 The four templates we’ve provided make a great starting point, but you should have a lawyer double-check anything before you start making it official.